UKPLab/CARE/docs/source/for_developers/backend/validation.rst

 The validation flow consists of three key components:

-- **Configuration Schema**: A JSON schema stored in the Configuration table that defines validation rules.
+- **Validation Schema**: A JSON schema stored in the Configuration table that defines validation rules.
-- **Validator**: Implemented in ``backend/utils/validator.js``.
-Handles download and validation logic.
+- **Validator**: A utility class implemented in ``backend/utils/validator.js``.
+Handles file download and validation logic.
-- **Frontend**: Users select a validation schema via the validator selector (see the ``ValidatorSelector`` component in the dashboard submission flow).
+- **Frontend**: Users select a validation schema via the validator selector (see the ``ValidatorSelector`` component used in the dashboard submission flow).

 .. note::

-   Default configuration schemas are stored in the database via migrations.
+   Default validation schemas are stored in the database via migrations.
    Example: ``backend/db/migrations/20250919125851-basic-configuration-expose_validation.json``.

-Configuration Schema
+Validation Schema
 --------------------

 Validation configurations are JSON objects containing metadata and validation